ManimCommunity/manim/docs/source/installation/macos.rst

 ---------------------

-To install all required dependencies for installing Manim (mainly: ffmpeg, Python, and some required Python packages), run
+To install all required dependencies for installing Manim (mainly: ffmpeg, Python, and some required Python packages), run:

 .. code-block:: bash